 Early Years Outcomes and National Curriculum

-All staff are involved in medium term planning (half termly) to ensure year groups are planning a wide range of exciting activities that are linked to the correct age band (Calderdale Learning and Development Progress Tracker) and that they promote our core values of achievement, perseverance, community, manners and responsibility.
+All staff are involved in medium term planning (half termly) to ensure year groups are planning a wide range of exciting activities that are linked to the children’s ages and stages (Development Matters) and that they promote our core values of achievement, perseverance, community, manners and responsibility.
 We aim to have a cohort of happy, independent, confident and determined learners who are able to communicate well and have the ability to think critically and share their ideas and thoughts.
 We ensure essential skills are developed to specific planned activities and identify assessment opportunities, which in turns support the individual child to move forward in their learning.

 We pride ourselves in our creative curriculum which allows for many ‘I wonder’ moments as the children engage in many real life opportunities within an immersive environment.

-Short term (weekly) planning includes specific plans for coverage of the daily Literacy, Mathematics, phonic and topic whole class teaching sessions, where learning objectives are shared verbally with the children.
+Short term (weekly) planning includes specific plans for coverage of the daily communication, phonic, literacy, mathematics and topic whole class teaching sessions, where learning objectives are shared verbally with the children.
 Adult led focus activities are also planned to develop and move children forward in all areas of their learning, again small targets are verbally shared to support progression in each child’s individual learning experience.
 Invitations to learning are planned on a daily basis with the whole team to include opportunities for extension; child requested activities and further planned adult led activities.
-We plan activities around their interests and have a balance of adult led and child initiated activities.
+We also plan activities around their interests and have a balance of adult led and child initiated activities.

 During independent learning time the children have their own ideas and take control of their own learning through play based opportunities.
 The children have independent access to a stimulating curriculum both indoors and outdoors on a daily basis.
 We are in the process of developing an outdoor environment that includes access to a forest area.
 This will help to further enhance the children's learning through exploring and gaining new learning experiences engaging with the outdoor environment whatever the weather.